 [numit number=”4.” caption=”Explore the Hidden Marimegmeg Beach”] If you’re too lazy to visit the Twin Beach, bask in the sunshine of Marimegmeg Beach which is just 5-minutes away from Corong-Corong by tricycle.
 Useful link #2: Corong Corong Marimegmeg Beach by Bino.

 Photo Courtesy of Edward Zac.[numit number=”5.” caption=”Trek the Makinit Hot Springs”] Although, you cannot have a natural spa treatment in this hot spring, you can boil eggs here as what locals do!
 Makinit Hot Springs is just 40 minutes away from El Nido town proper and the trek is both enjoyable and challenging.
 Makinit Hot Springs and Ille Cave.
-Paula’s blog where she also shared the Facebook Page of Surfing in El Nido.
+Facebook Page of Surfing in El Nido.

 Photo Courtesy of Phery Handog[numit number=”9.” caption=”Day Tour at Cadlao Resort”] Cadlao Resort is just few minutes walk from Makulay Lodge.
 Ask one of the staffs if you can take a stroll inside and explore their sandy beaches and beautiful garden.